XXGdragonXX/XXGdragonXX/README.md

 - 👋 Hi, I’m @XXGdragonXX
-- 👀 I’m interested in Health&fitness , Data science , KPOP and sports
+- 👀 I’m interested in Health&fitness , KPOP and sports
-- 🌱 I’m currently looking for a job as a Data analyst
+- 🌱 I’m currently looking for a job
 - 📫 How to reach me ...
 Mail - nishadchaoji@gmail.com

 <!---